Melbourne Central Shopping Centre: Construction

 1989 - Melbourne Central during construction, including the glass cone around the shot tower.

 The land was studied in 1964, in conjunction with the proposed City Loop underground railway.
 Early work on the site commenced in 1971 when land on the south side of La Trobe Street was acquired, to enable the cut and cover construction of Museum Station (now known as Melbourne Central Station).
 Museum Station opened on 24 January 1981 and was the first station to open on the CIty Loop.

 While construction on the railway line had been ongoing throughout this period, the State Government had searched for an anchor tenant for the development.
 However, the search was not successful and the Government decided in 1983 that a private developer should be sought.
 A total of 58 submissions had been received from developers by the time registrations closed in March 1984.

 A Government panel sat in April 1985 to evaluate the responses, and one month later announced their preferred scheme: designed by Hassell Architects for EKG Developments, a joint venture between Australian property developer Essington Limited and Japanese construction firm Kumagai Gumi.
 The project comprised an 85 floor office tower, with a hotel at the Swanston Street end, joined by a huge sloping walled atrium 20 floors high opening down to the station platforms, designed by Hassell.
 The St Francis church, the Church of Christ in Swanston Street and the Coops Shot Tower were to be retained and used in the development.

 The $1.2 billion contract was signed soon after but without Essington Limited, who were removed by the State Government after a number of directors were linked to the Nugan Hand Bank.
 It was also at this time that Kisho Kurokawa was brought on board as architect, with Hassell and Bates, Smart & McCutcheon compensated by becoming the joint documenters of the scheme.
-The plan was scaled back, with the hotel removed and the office tower reduced to 72 storeys and then 55, and the atrium reduce to a tall cone and a circular opening through the shopping levels.
+The plan was scaled back, with the hotel removed and the office tower reduced to 72 storeys and then 55, and the atrium reduced to a tall cone and a circular opening through the shopping levels.

 The project was approved in May 1987 by the State Government and construction began shortly after.
 This construction involved the addition of a row of shops connecting to Lonsdale Street, and the 19th century warehouses and four laneways and many other buildings were demolished to make way for the new structures.
 A footbridge was built to connect to the Myer store on Lonsdale Street.
 An anchor tenant was also signed on (the involvement of the Japanese Sumitomo Bank on the project), with Japanese department store Daimaru to cover six floors of the shopping centre.
 Connell Wagner were the civil and structural engineers for the project.
 Mechanical, electrical and hydraulic services were provided by Norman Disney & Young.
 Rankin & Hill did the fire services.